-Macular Society increases telephone and online support servicesPosted: Wednesday 25 March 2020 at 11:00
+Macular Society increases telephone and online support servicesPosted: Wednesday 25 March 2020

 We have introduced a range of new telephone and online services to continue supporting people with macular disease in the wake of the coronavirus outbreak.